 For example, between China and the Philippines in a maritime dispute in SCS, finding a common ground is already a challenge for PH while maintaining its interest in the disputed islands in WPS that are also intersecting or adjacent to China’s contested waters and islands in SCS.

 For bilateral diplomacy to work, one party has to sacrifice something as part of finding a common ground.
 In the case of the China-PH dispute, it seems that both parties have no in common to sacrifice with their interests—China’s historical claim within its nine-dash line and the Philippines’ ego to set aside the 2016 SCS arbitration award.

 In all respects, China has manifold advantages over the Philippines.
 For the Philippines to take a bilateral diplomacy approach is losing in toto.
-For the Philippines to take the assertive diplomacy approach based on the 2016 SCS arbitration award or escalating it to the United Nations is losing big time with a price PH could never recover.
+For the Philippines to take the assertive diplomacy approach based on the 2016 SCS arbitration award or escalate it to the United Nations is losing big time with a price PH could never recover.
 But finding a ground where PH could stand convincingly to put China into checkmate, would rather be the best option.

 Bilateral diplomacy isn’t only about finding the “common ground” to leverage it in a dispute.
 But it is also about finding the “best ground” to put into checkmate.
-The Philippines should have been started evaluating from its faintest advantages over China and try to find out from these which could be the best weapon to leverage it.
+The Philippines should have been started evaluating its faintest advantages over China and tried to find out from these which could be the best weapon to leverage it.
 In stark contrast to what has been so obvious to fail there also comes the sharpest subtlety to win. ▲